MovementDAO/Greenpoint/Greenpoint-District-Vote.md

 >  "signer": "MEW"
 >}

-You can either send your signature to movementdao@protonmail.com, hand it in via our Decentraland Discord channel, publish it via Github [MovementDAO/Greenpoint](https://github.com/MovementDAO/Greenpoint/issues/1), or send it to us on any of the official channels.
+Publish your signature.
+You can either hand it in via our Decentraland Discord channel, send it to movementdao@protonmail.com, or publish it via Github [MovementDAO/Greenpoint](https://github.com/MovementDAO/Greenpoint/issues/1).
 All signatures will be collected and are publicly verifiable.